Will I / my child be warm enough (in colder months)?

-When we are in Greyfield Woods there are no toilet facilities and the “wild wee” or “tree wee” is encouraged.
+When we are in Greyfield Woods there are no toilet facilities and the “wild wee/poo” or “tree wee/poo” is encouraged.
 We can help those children too small to do this alone.
-Very rarely we need to use our carry home toilet bag for when a child has to do a poo.
+We will designate an area for those wild wee/poo and dig a hole if necessary.

 Is eating in the woods hygienic?

-Before eating we rinse hands in soapy water and then in cold running water before drying with a clean towel and using hand sanitiser.
+Before eating we rinse hands in soapy water and then in cold running water.
 Food is bought, stored and prepared in line with Food Safety Guidelines, and we bring a trolley to assist us with the serving and preparing of food.

 Forest School is an inspirational process, that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.